The Solar Minimum Eclipse of 2019 July 2: II. The First Absolute Brightness Measurements and MHD Model Predictions of Fe X, XI and XIV out to 3.4 Rs: The PSI MHD Model

 \subsubsection{Line emission Comparisons}

 While the PSI MHD model generally makes reasonably accurate predictions of the overall brightness and structure of coronal line emission as inferred from the eclipse data, there are some notable differences.
-These differences are best seen in Figures \ref{fig6} and \ref{fig7}, in the comparison of the latitudinal and radial traces of the line emission from both the eclipse data and the model.
+These differences are best seen in Figures \ref{Fig7} and \ref{Fig8}, in the comparison of the latitudinal and radial traces of the line emission from both the eclipse data and the model.

 The prediction of \ion[Fe x] is the best overall.
 For this line, the model and data are an excellent match below about 1.5 \Rs, and disagree only slightly for larger elongations.
-At the higher distances the model brightness too high in the streamers by about a factor of 2.
+At the higher distances the model brightness is too high in the streamers by about a factor of 2.
 In the eclipse data, the \ion[Fe x] line emission is more uniform throughout the corona regardless of the coronal structures than is predicted by the model.

 The prediction of \ion [Fe xi] is also quite good, especially in the streamers.
-However, the model significantly under estimates the \ion [Fe xi] emission in the coronal holes and the difference grows for larger helioprojective distances.
-This difference in coronal holes is an indication that the model is under estimating the density of \ion[Fe xi] in the outflowing solar wind.
+However, the model significantly underestimates the \ion [Fe xi] emission in the coronal holes and the difference grows for larger helioprojective distances.
+This difference in coronal holes is an indication that the model is underestimating the density of \ion[Fe xi] in the outflowing solar wind.